-We account for stock-based awards to employees and non-employees using Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 - Accounting for Share-Based Payments, which provides for the use of the fair value-based method to determine compensation for all arrangements where shares of stock or equity instruments are issued for compensation.
+We account for stock-based awards to employees and non-employees using a fair value-based method to determine compensation for all arrangements where shares of stock or equity instruments are issued for compensation.
 Fair values of restricted stock units issued are determined by the Company based predominantly on the trading price of the common stock on the date of grant.
-Fair value of each common stock option is estimated on the date of grant using the Black-Scholes valuation model that uses assumptions for expected volatility, expected dividends, expected term, and the risk-free interest rate.
+The fair value of each common stock option is estimated on the date of grant using the Black-Scholes valuation model that uses assumptions for expected volatility, expected dividends, expected term, and the risk-free interest rate.
 Expected volatility is based on historical volatility of a peer group's common stock and other factors estimated over the expected term of the options.
 The expected term of the options granted is derived using the "simplified method" which computes the expected term as the average of the weighted-average vesting term and the contract term.
 The risk-free rate is based on the U.S. Treasury yield.